 Liverpool invested a substantial £3 million fee to pick up the then-16-year-old Kaide Gordon from cash-strapped Derby County at the start of 2021; that underlines the level of talent he has in itself.

 No sooner than six months after joining the club, Gordon was heavily involved in the first-team’s pre-season preparations.
-Those involvements lead into a senior debut in the League Cup, further underlining how highly rated he is by Jürgen Klopp and co.
+Those involvements lead into a senior debut in the League and FA Cups, as well as outing on Premier League benches, further underlining how highly rated he is by Jürgen Klopp and co.